Pereira, Colombia: Tourism

 Pereira is known nationally for being an important city for tourism, attracting visitors as it is the center of the Coffee Cultural Landscape as named by UNESCO.
 Pereira has several landmarks which attract tourists, such as the Bolivar Statue, the Viaduct, and its many open-air swimming pools and recreational parks.
 Lake Otún and Santa Isabel provide destinations for sports adventure tourism.
 Pereira also has a night life scene with bars and nightclubs, located mostly on Circunvalar Avenue.
 Pereira is also a health destination, with many clinics housing health care specialists, as well as esthetic clinics.
-The city is also the most common setting for two Colombian soap operas on Netflix: Sin Senos No Hay Paraiso, and the sequel Sin Senos, Si Hay Paraiso.
-It's also very close to Cocora Valley (Valle de Cocora in Spanish) which is around 45 minutes drive from Pereira and famous for its giant palm trees visited by all types of domestic and international tourists every year.
+The city is also the most common setting for two Colombian soap operas on Netflix: Sin senos no hay paraíso, and the sequel Sin senos sí hay paraíso.
+It is also very close to Cocora Valley (Valle de Cocora in Spanish) which is around 45 minutes drive from Pereira and famous for its giant palm trees visited by all types of domestic and international tourists every year.